zv3zdochka/Cheat_Ege/README.md

 ## Important

-- Make sure you have access to the sdamgia.ru website.
+- Make sure you have access to the sdamgia.ru website, you have to use russian ip.
 - Before using, ensure that your IP is not being blocked on the sdamgia.ru website.

 ## Usage Local_Search_async.py